 Buying a rural home shouldn’t be overly stressful.
-You are beginning the journey of finding our DREAM property to live you best life.
+You are beginning the journey of finding our DREAM property to live your best life.
 So when thinking about what you would like to see around your rural home should be something you really think about.

-If you like to hunt, a house surrounded by woods would make the most sense.
+If you like to hunt, a house surrounded by woods will make the most sense.
 If you are more a fisherman, a pond, lake, or river would be an amazing addition to have on your land.
-Depending on your interest in gardening or farming, you may want to look for areas with less hills.
+Depending on your interest in gardening or farming, you may want to look for areas with fewer hills.
 As well as less wooded area if you would like to avoid the work of taking the trees down.

 What Not to Look For